NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 play with the camera locked looking at the body from the spacecraft's position.

-To save an animation, select a time interval and click "Save Movie Frames" at the bottom of the panel.
+To save an animation, select a time interval and fclick "Save Movie Frames" at the bottom of the panel.
 A window will pop up allowing you to save the pictures to a specified folder.
 The number of frames is how many pictures the program will take.
 The animation will start playing and